gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git_annex_to_git_lfs.md

 - Git Annex requires a more complex setup, but has much more options than Git LFS.
 You can compare the commands each one offers by running `man git-annex` and `man git-lfs`.
+- Annex files cannot be browsed directly in GitLab's interface, whereas LFS files can.

 ## Migration steps